All averages are average annual CO2 pounds saved.

 - Buy a reusable water bottle.
 Instead of purchasing single use plastic cups or bottles, consider purchasing a reusable water bottle or mug.
 Having a party?
 Consider asking guests to “bring your own cup” or purchase a compostable option.
 Estimates show that one 500-milliliter plastic bottle of water has a total carbon footprint equal to 82.8 grams, or 0.18 pound.
 If you replace one plastic water bottle per day, you can save 65.7 lbs of CO2 per year = Up to you!

-- Bring your own single use Cutlery, say no to straws, say no to stirrers, and bring your own coffee cups.
+- Bring your own single use cutlery, say no to straws, say no to stirrers, and bring your own coffee cups.
 There are many reusable cutlery kits you can purchase online.
-Straws and stirrers end up in the ocean harming wildlife Coffee cups are lined with plastic and aren’t biodegradable = Up to you!
+Avoid plastic straws and stirrers, which end up in the ocean harming wildlife.
+Don’t be fooled- coffee cups are lined with plastic and aren’t actually biodegradable, so it’s better to bring your own = Up to you!

 - Purchase biodegradable cotton buds/swabs.
 Cotton swabs, such as Q-tips, are one of the top 10 forms of beach litter = Up to you!

-- Shopping Bags.
-Shop with a reusable shopping bag – – we use 100 billion plastic bags a year, all made from oil = Up to you!
+- Shop with a reusable shopping bag.
+We use 100 billion plastic bags a year, all made from oil = Up to you!